Efficient privacy loss accounting for subsampling and random allocation: PLD Estimation for Random Allocation

 In the case of the Gaussian mechanism with sensitivity $1$, $\mathtt{IQR}_{\beta/t} = O\left(\frac{\sqrt{\ln(t/\beta)}}{\sigma} \right)$.
 In particular, the runtime of the algorithm is $O\left(\frac{\log_{2}^{3}(t) \ln(t/\beta)}{\sigma^{2} \alpha^{2}} \right)$.

-Combining this theorem with Theorem~\ref{thm:PLDrandAlloc} and the derivation of the dominating pair of distributions for random allocation (Claim \ref{clm:dominate-random-alloc-pair}) and the fact stochastic domination implies domination in the hockey-stick sense (Claim \ref{clm:stochDomImpDom}), we get a computationally efficient transformation on PLD realizations for random allocation.
+Combining this theorem with Theorem~\ref{thm:PLDrandAlloc}, the derivation of the dominating pair of distributions for random allocation (Claim \ref{clm:dominate-random-alloc-pair}), and the fact that stochastic domination implies domination in the hockey-stick sense (Claim \ref{clm:stochDomImpDom}), we get a computationally efficient transformation on PLD realizations for random allocation.
+The validity of this algorithm's output is maintained by re-discretizing in a domination-preserving manner, the tightness\textendash{}by accounting for the accumulated effect of all discretizations, and runtime\textendash{}by tracking the number of convolutions and the induced grid size.

 \Arxiv{ \begin{remark} A nearly identical algorithm produces a numerical lower bound on the PLD of $\alg$, with the same guarantees, by switching domination direction in all steps.
 We use this option to construct the lower bound in Figures \ref{fig:epsilon_vs_sigma_by_t} and \ref{fig:epsilon_vs_sigma_by_k}, to demonstrate the tightness of our bounds. \end{remark}